Enzootic nasal tumor virus: Immune response

 There is not a humoral immune response to the ENTV capsid protein meaning there are no antibodies produced by the host in response to the virus capsid.
 However, recent studies have shown that there is sero-conversion in response to the envelope protein if a host is exposed to the virus after a long period of time.
 These antibodies have proven to be important in preventing further spread of the virus.
 The antibodies are more likely to respond to the ENTV envelope than the capsid because the envelope is located on the exterior of the virus whereas the capsid is not.
-The lack of an extensive immune response may be due to the face that a large portion of the ovine genome is made up of sequences that are related to the retroviruses JSRV and ENTV.
+The lack of an extensive immune response may be due to the face that the ovine genome contains sequences that are related to the retroviruses JSRV and ENTV.

 Genome structure

 ENTV has a conical structure and a similar genome structure as other retroviruses with the basic structure, 5’-U5-Gag-Pro-Pol-Env-U3-3’.
 ENTV has characteristics of both a B type retrovirus and a D type retrovirus.
 Its envelope is type B and its capsid protein is type D. This means that ENTV is classified as a chimeric type B/D retrovirus.
 ENTV and JSRV's amino acids are similar by over 95%.
 This closely links the two viruses and leads to many studies comparing and contrasting the two.
 The 3’ end of env and the U3 LTR region contain amino acids with the least similarity making these areas important in scientific studies.
 ENTV 1 and ENTV 2 differ slightly in their genome.
 Their main differences occur in LTR, Orf-x, several regions in Gag and env TM.
 It is thought that this difference in the Env TM cytoplasmic tail is important in the spreading of the virus to host species.